Aging of Japan: Ageing dynamics

 According to population projections based on the current fertility rate, individuals over the age of 65 will account for 40% of the population by 2060, and the total population will fall by one-third from 128 million in 2010 to 87 million by 2060.
+The proportion of old Japanese citizens will soon level off.
+However, due to stagnant birth rates, it is estimated that the proportion of young people (under the age of 19) in Japan will constitute only 13 percent in the year 2060, decreasing from 40 percent in 1960.

 Economists at Tohoku University established a countdown to national extinction, which projects that Japan will have only one remaining child in 4205.
 These predictions prompted a pledge by Prime Minister Shinzō Abe to set a threshold for population decline at 100 million.

 Causes

-The aging of the Japanese population is a result of one of the world's lowest fertility rates combined with a high life expectancy.

 High life expectancy

-Japan's life expectancy was 85 years in 2016, 81.7 years for males and 88.5 years for females.
+Japan's life expectancy was 85.1 years in 2016: 81.7 years for males and 88.5 years for females.
 As Japan's overall population shrinks due to low fertility rates, the proportion of the elderly increases.

-Life expectancy at birth increased rapidly from the end of World War II, when the average was 54 years for women and 50 for men, and the percentage of the population aged 65 years and older has increased steadily since the 1950s.
-The increase in life expectancy translated into a depressed mortality rate until the 1980s, but mortality has increased again to 10.1 per 1000 people in 2013 — the highest since 1950.
+Life expectancy at birth increased rapidly from the end of World War II — when the average life expectancy was 54 years for women and 50 for men — and the percentage of the population aged 65 years and older has increased steadily since the 1950s.
+Japan is a well-known example, with close to 30 percent of its population aged 65 years or older.
+The increase in life expectancy translated into a depressed mortality rate until the 1980s, but mortality has increased again to a historic high, since 1950, of 10.1 per 1000 people in 2013.

 Factors such as improved nutrition, advanced medical and pharmacological technologies, and improved living conditions have all contributed to the longer-than-average life expectancy.
-Moreover, peace and prosperity following World War II were integral to the massive economic growth of post-war Japan, which also contributed to the population's longevity.
-The proportion of health care spending has also dramatically increased as Japan's older population spends more time in hospitals and visiting physicians.
+Peace and prosperity following World War II were integral to the massive economic growth of post-war Japan, contributing further to the population's longevity.
+The proportion of healthcare spending has also dramatically increased as Japan's older population spends more time in hospitals and visiting physicians.
 On any given day in 2011, 2.9% of people aged 75–79 were in a hospital, and 13.4% were visiting a physician.

 Low fertility rate

-Japan's total fertility rate (or TFR, the number of children born from each woman in her lifetime) has remained below the replacement threshold of 2.1 since 1974, and reached a historic low of 1.26 in 2005.
-Experts believe that signs of a slight recovery reflect the expiration of a "tempo effect," as fertility rates accommodate a major shift in the timing and number of children, rather than any positive change.
-As of 2016, the TFR was 1.41 children born per woman.
+Japan's total fertility rate, or TFR, the number of children born from each woman in her lifetime, has remained below the replacement threshold of 2.1 since 1974, and reached a historic low of 1.26 in 2005.
+In 2016, the TFR was 1.41 children born per woman.
+Experts believe that signs of a slight recovery reflect the expiration of a "tempo effect," arising from a shift in the timing of children being born rather than any positive change.